 April 2018 Membership Filing (ER18-1235)

-On March 29, NEPOOL requested that the FERC accepted the termination of the Participant status of Phoenix Energy New England (Supplier Sector).
-Comments on this filing are due on before April 19.
+On April 26, the FERC accepted the termination of the Participant status of Phoenix Energy New England (Supplier Sector), effective Mar 1, 2018 as requested.
+Unless the April 26 order is challenged, this proceeding will be concluded.